rolandholik/BT-sphinx-docs/source/installation.rst

 .. image:: images/installation/cat-lsm.png
    :align: center

-If there is "tsem" in the list of enabled :term:`LSM`\s you can move on to the *Quixote* setup.
+If there is "tsem" in the list of enabled :term:`LSM`\s, move on to the *Quixote* setup.

 Don't worry about the trailing hostname at the end --- some Linux distributions put newline at the end of the *lsm* string, others don't.